go-swagger/go-swagger/docs/faq/faq_setup.md

 That being said, as of Dec.
 2017, our CI engines currently run all tests on go 1.7, on Linux and Windows platforms.

-You should be able to build with go **1.6**, but we won't proceed to changes in order to keep backwards compatibility with 1.6.
+You should be able to build with go **1.6**, but we won't proceed to changes in order to maintain backward compatibility with 1.6.

 Originally from issue [#636](https://github.com/go-swagger/go-swagger/issues/636).